-Market evaluation will address the short, mid and long-term indicators identified above.
-Methods will include analysis of program data along with interviews and surveys of market participants (project subscribers, financial community) to track information including but not limited to: participation rates, project scale information, interest in CEA financing, and influence of NYGB's participation on financial markets.
-As noted, baseline data was collected on key indicators in the first phase evaluation during 2018 - 2019.
-Subsequent studies will assess progress against baseline levels for other market segments like CEA as those evolve.
-The specific timing of these efforts will be developed (and may be revised) on an ongoing basis based on experience or other factors as NYGB's investment portfolio continues to grow and evolve.
+Market evaluation will assess the short, medium and long-term indicators identified above.
+Methods will include analysis of program data along with interviews and surveys of market participants (e.g., project subscribers, financial community) to track information including but not limited to: participation rates, project scale information and influence of NYGB's participation on financial markets.
+As noted, NYSERDA collected baseline data on key indicators in its first phase evaluation during 2018 - 19.
+Later follow-up studies will assess progress against baseline levels for other market segments as those evolve.
+The specific timing of these efforts may be revised based on experience or other factors as NYGB's investment portfolio further develops and evolves.

-Impact evaluation is expected to draw upon and include data collected to support project-specific measurement and verification activities (e.g., such as those associated with PON 2701).
+Impact evaluation is expected to draw upon and include data collected to support project-specific measurement and verification activities (e.g., such as those associated with NYSERDA's CHP incentive program ("PON 2701")).
 Impact evaluation activities will likely include use of hourly interval data retrieved from PON 2701 Interval Data System with on-site validation activities.
 Annualized first-year energy savings will be based on electric usage readings (kWh) at the customer meter.
-Total electricity savings may be comprised of prime mover generation as well as secondary electric impacts attributable to use of an absorption chiller to satisfy cooling load that otherwise would have been satisfied with an electric chiller.
+Total electricity savings comprise prime mover generation as well as secondary electric impacts attributable to use of an absorption chiller to satisfy cooling load that otherwise would have been satisfied with an electric chiller.
 Agbotic will provide quarterly performance reports to NYGB for the duration of the Facility.
 On-site verification of measure installations and performance will be conducted by NYSERDA.
 All specific transaction and Project data will be anonymized and/or aggregated prior to being reported or published.

-As with all NYGB investments, projects that receive an incentive or funding from other entities (e.g., utility, other NYSERDA program) will, in accordance with the Metrics Plan, be tracked in order to minimize any double-counting activity on a consolidated basis.
+In accordance with the Metrics Plan, NYGB will track Agbotic projects that receive incentives or funding from other entities (e.g., utility, other NYSERDA program) to minimize any double-counting activity on a consolidated basis.
 As set out in the Metrics Plan, evaluation sampling approaches will also be used as a mechanism to estimate overlap and minimize double counting.
-Attempts will also be made to coordinate market and impact evaluation activities for this Project to maximize the efficiency of data collection and avoid participant survey fatigue.
+NYSERDA and NYGB will attempt to coordinate market and impact evaluation activities for projects that receive support from multiple sources in order to maximize the efficiency of data collection and avoid participant survey fatigue.